AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 ### Prior Assumptions

-Here are some prior underlying assumptions that are either common or which I expect to be common:
+Here are some prior underlying assumptions that are either common or which I expect to be:

 * Sharing PoW security requires merged mining.
 * Sharing PoW security requires that chains use the same hashing algorithm.